pytorch-labs/gpt-fast/README.md

 This is *NOT* intended to be a "framework" or "library" - it is intended to show off what kind of performance you can get with native PyTorch :) Please copy-paste and fork as you desire.

+For an in-depth walkthrough of what's in this codebase, see this [blog post](https://pytorch.org/blog/accelerating-generative-ai-2/).

 ## Installation
 [Download PyTorch nightly](https://pytorch.org/get-started/locally/)
 Install sentencepiece and huggingface_hub